kurt-krueckeberg/language-translation-dictionary-lookup/readme.md

 - AzureTranslator
 - SystranTranslator

-The `PonsDictionary` and `CollinsGermanDicionary` Lookup methods return html (or also XML in the case of PonsDictionary) results that are embedded within hmtl used to display the results on the PONS and Collins Dictionary websites, respectively.
+The `PonsDictionary` and `CollinsGermanDicionary` `Lookup($word)` methods return html (or also XML in the case of PonsDictionary).
+This is the html used to display the dictionary look-up results on the PONS and Collins Dictionary websites, respectively.

-Since these HTML results contain many HTML tags that use various CSS classes.
-Both these HTML tags and CSS classes are undocumented.
-Therefore to extract the dicionary meanings, you must study the HTML results and create, for example, custom `XPath` queries.
+Both the HTML tags and CSS classes they use are undocumented.
+Therefore to extract the actual dicionary meanings, you must study the HTML results and create, for example, custom `XPath` queries.
 The `PonsIterator`and `CollinsIterator` attempt to do this.

 # Reference